 OSHA Instruction, National Emphasis Program for Programmed Inspections of Nursing and Residential Care Facilities, NAICS 623110, 623210 and 623311 (formerly SIC codes 8051-Skilled Nursing Care Facilities, 8052-Intermediate Care Facilities, and 8059-Nursing and Residential Care Facilities, Not Elsewhere Classified), (CPL 03-00-016) issued April 5, 2012, sets forth policy and procedures for targeting and conducting programmed inspections in this industry.
 The specific hazards being addressed include ergonomic stressors in patient lifting, bloodborne pathogens, tuberculosis, workplace violence, and slips, trips and falls.
+This National Emphasis Program is due to expire on April 5, 2015 but it may be extended.

-b.
-NAICS 23611 Residential Building Construction
+b) NAICS 23611 Residential Building Construction